manganese-ai/bcda_claims_sandbox/README.md

 - `dbt --version` # should have an up-to-date dbt-core and snowflake plugin

 If applicable: go to `~/.dbt/profiles.yml` and update role

+## Initial Data fetching

+Poetry installs a global `bcda` shell for this project pointing to `src/main`

+Configure environment in `.env` and `.env.local` for secret values.
+`bcda dataset download` - download the data from CMS `bcda dataset parse` - parse the data from FIHR to CSV `bcda dataset upload` - upload the data to snowflake

+After this there might be additional processing before we can run this data through Tuva.

 ## Seed
 Claims data is seeded from sample CCLF data available on [CMS's synthetic data](https://bcda.cms.gov/guide.html#try-the-api)